Railway coupling: Schwab coupler

 The Schwab coupler is an automatic coupler manufactured by Schwab Verkehrstechnik AG, Schaffhausen, the legal successor to the Railway Coupler Division of Georg Fischer.
-The coupler automatically makes the mechanical, pneumatic and electrical connections.
+The coupler automatically makes the mechanical, pneumatic, and electrical connections.
 The mechanical locks are located on either side of the pneumatic ports.
 The electrical connections are located below the pneumatic ports and are protected by a cover when disconnected.
-Several versions are available for different applications, which can only be coupled to each other and not to other couplings, except the FK-15-10 version which can be coupled to the Scharfenberg coupling type 10.
+Several versions are available for different applications; they can only be coupled to each other, not to other couplings, except the FK-15-10 version, which can be coupled to the Scharfenberg coupling type 10.
 A special feature of the Schwab coupler is the inclined coupler face, which causes the coupler heads to slide past each other during coupling, so that snow and ice are scraped off the coupler faces in winter.

-As of 2020 Schwab couplers are used primarily in Switzerland in regional rail passenger transport.
+As of 2020, Schwab couplers are used primarily in Switzerland in regional rail passenger transport.
 Almost all vehicles fitted with Schwab couplers are manufactured by Stadler Rail.
-The best known exception are the ICN tilt trains operated by Swiss Federal Railways (SBB).
+The best known exception is the ICN tilt trains operated by Swiss Federal Railways (SBB).